Gorkowski/Binary_Activity_Thermodynamics_Model/README.md

 In addition to the source code, a standalone executable file has been compiled and can run the model if you have no MATLAB license.

 ## Standalone Executable Steps
-The installation file is [BAT_installer_v1_web.exe](https://github.com/Gorkowski/Binary_Activity_Thermodynamics_Model/tree/master/Matlab_runtime/BAT_Model/for_redistribution), which needs the freely available MATLAB Runtime R2018b engine.
+The Windows installation file is [BAT_installer_v1_web.exe](https://github.com/Gorkowski/Binary_Activity_Thermodynamics_Model/tree/master/Matlab_runtime/BAT_Model/for_redistribution), which needs the freely available MATLAB Runtime R2018b engine.
-The installation file will download the respective file for your OS.
+The installation file will download the respective runtime engine.
 You can also install the runtime engine independently from [MathWorks]( https://www.mathworks.com/products/compiler/matlab-runtime.html).

 Then run the installed program, and a file dialog box will appear.
 Then select one of the example input files, e.g., [simple_input_single_run.txt](https://github.com/Gorkowski/Binary_Activity_Thermodynamics_Model/blob/master/Input_examples/simple_input_single_run.txt).